ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 | ${{ env.PACKAGED_OUTPUTPATH }}    | compile-kernel/output    | kernel files storage path         |
 | ${{ env.PACKAGED_OUTPUTDATE }}    | 2021.04.13.1058          | compile date                      |
 | ${{ env.PACKAGED_STATUS }}        | success                  | Compile status. success / failure |

+## Kernel usage Instructions

+This kernel can be used in `Armbian` and `OpenWrt` systems.
+Take ophub's project as an example.

+- ### Use on Armbian systems

+The following describes how to integrate when compiling Armbian firmware and how to install it into an existing system.

+- #### Compiling Armbian firmware with the kernel

+Compiling Armbian firmware supports localized operations and online compilation using Actions from github.com.
+For details on how to use localized compilation, see: [Local build instructions](../README.md#local-build-instructions), For details on how to compile online with Actions: [Use GitHub Action to build](../README.md#use-github-action-to-build)

+- #### Install the kernel to an existing Armbian system

+The compiled kernel can be installed into an existing Armbian system using the `armbian-update` command, For specific operation methods, please refer to: [Update Armbian Kernel](../README.md#update-armbian-kernel)

+- ### Use in OpenWrt system

+The following describes the integration when compiling the OpenWrt firmware and how to install it in an existing system.

+- #### Compile OpenWrt firmware with kernel

+Compiling OpenWrt firmware supports localized operations, as well as online compilation using Actions from github.com.
+For details on how to use localized compilation, see: [Local packaging instructions](https://github.com/ophub/amlogic-s9xxx-openwrt#local-packaging-instructions), For details on how to compile online with Actions: [Github.com One-stop compilation instructions](https://github.com/ophub/amlogic-s9xxx-openwrt#githubcom-one-stop-compilation-instructions)

+- #### Install the kernel to an existing OpenWrt system

+You can use the [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic/blob/main/README.cn.md) plugin to install the compiled kernel into the existing OpenWrt system, For specific operation methods, please refer to: [Update OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt#update-openwrt)